-Heidi Stöckl is a Professor of Social Epidemiology and Director of the Gender Violence & Health Centre at the London School of Hygiene and Tropical Medicine with more than 20 years of experience in researching the epidemiology of intimate partner violence, violence related mortality and human trafficking, including studies on the prevalence and health effects of intimate partner violence among the general population, pregnant and older women, the global prevalence of intimate partner homicide and perpetrators of child homicide, trafficking for sexual exploitation and forced marriage in Uzbekistan and China.
-Dr Stöckl’s research mainly consists of large scale survey data analysis and evidence synthesis, and primary research including a randomized control trial in South Africa, cross-sectional surveys, penal file analyses and qualitative and methodological work in sub-Saharan Africa, Asia and Europe.
-She is currently running the first longitudinal study among adult women on intimate partner violence in sub-Saharan Africa with four waves of data collection to explore the predictors and consequences of intimate partner violence, a qualitative study on perceptions and conceptualizations of sexual harassment in Tanzania and formative work through adaptive programming to develop an intervention addressing sexual violence among adolescent boys in Nigeria.
-Dr Stöckl conducted the first prevalence study on intimate partner violence during pregnancy in Germany.
+Professor Heidi Stöckl is a Professor of Public Health Evaluation in the medical faculty of the Ludwig-Maximilians-Universität Munich, Germany.
+She has more than 20 years of experience in researching the epidemiology of intimate partner violence, violence-related mortality and human trafficking, including studies on the prevalence and health effects of intimate partner violence among the general population, pregnant and older women, the global prevalence of intimate partner homicide and perpetrators of child homicide, trafficking for sexual exploitation and forced marriage in Uzbekistan and China.
+Heidi’s research mainly consists of large scale survey data analysis and evidence synthesis, and her primary research has included a randomized control trial in South Africa, cross-sectional surveys, penal file analyses, and qualitative and methodological work in sub-Saharan Africa, Asia and Europe.
+She is currently running the first longitudinal study among adult women on intimate partner violence in sub-Saharan Africa with four waves of data collection to explore the predictors and consequences of intimate partner violence, a qualitative study on perceptions and conceptualizations of sexual harassment in Tanzania, and formative work through adaptive programming to develop an intervention addressing sexual violence among adolescent boys in Nigeria.
+Heidi conducted the first prevalence study on intimate partner violence during pregnancy in Germany.

 Tesmerelna Atsbeha is a senior program officer on the Women’s Rights team at Wellspring Philanthropic Fund.
-Her grantmaking focus is reproductive rights in Latin America and the global prevention of Violence Against Women.
-She previously worked at UNWomen in the Policy Division and at Columbia University’s Mailman School of Public Health as part of the International AIDS Care and Treatment Program (ICAP).
-Prior to that, she was based for ten years in Eastern and Southern Africa and Latin America.
-During that time, she was part of Sexual and Reproductive Health research and implementation projects with UNDP, The Global Fund and several academic institutions.
-She bring her knowledge of the violence against women and girls research field specifically related to prevention of intimate partner violence, including relevant research institutions, leaders, civil society partners and violence prevention practitioners.
-She holds a BA in International Relations from Brown University, a MPH from the London School of Hygiene and Tropical Medicine; and a MA in Organizational Psychology from Columbia University.
+Her grantmaking focus is reproductive rights in Latin America and the global prevention of violence against women.
+She currently supports the creation of the Shared Advocacy Agenda Accelerator.
+Tesmerelna is also a member of Philanthropy Advancing Women’s Human Rights (PAWHR), the Human Rights Funders Network, the Global Philanthropy Project, and serves on the board of the Funders for Reproductive Equity.
+She is also part of the Global Women’s Institute leadership council.
+Tesmerelna previously worked at UNWomen in the policy division and at Columbia University’s Mailman School of Public Health as part of the International AIDS Care and Treatment Program (ICAP).
+Prior to that, she was part of sexual and reproductive health research and implementation projects with the United Nations Development Program (UNDP), the Global Fund, and several academic institutions.
+She holds a BA in international relations from Brown University, a MSc in public health for developing countries from the London School of Hygiene and Tropical Medicine, and an MA in organizational psychology from Teachers College, Columbia University.

 Professor Kumudu Wijewardena

-Prof. Kumudu Wijewardena is a retired professor of community medicine and is now emeritus.
-Kumudu was a Co-chairperson of the Gender Equity and Equality Standing Committee of the Universities Grant Commission (UGC) which is planning and coordinating university education in Sri Lanka.
-Previously, Professor Kumudu was the first female Dean to work at the faculty of graduate studies University Sri Jayewardenepura where she was responsible for training and awarding Diplomas, Masters, and PhDs, in Humanities, Social sciences, Science, Management and Medical disciplines at the university of Sri Jayewardenepura.
-Professor Kumudu is a research leader in adolescent health, gender-based violence and in Monitoring and Evaluation.
+Professor Kumudu Wijewardena is an emeritus professor of community medicine.
+Kumudu was a co-chairperson of the Standing Committee on Gender Equity/Equality of the Universities Grant Commission (UGC) planning and coordinating university education in Sri Lanka.
+Previously, Kumudu was the first female dean to work at the faculty of graduate studies at the University of Sri Jayewardenepura where she was responsible for training and awarding diplomas, masters, and doctorates in humanities, social sciences, science, management and medical disciplines.
+Kumudu is a research leader in adolescent health, gender-based violence and in monitoring and evaluation.
 She has carried out both quantitative and qualitative research across Sri Lanka examining health issues of vulnerable populations including adolescents, single mothers, sex workers, pregnant women, women in menopausal age, estate populations, migrant workers, children of migrant workers and war widows.
-She has over 80 research publications – some in very prestigious journals which has resulted in presidential awards.
-She reviews articles for more than 8 prestigious journals.
+She has over 80 research publications – some in very prestigious journals, which have resulted in presidential awards – and reviews articles for more than eight prestigious journals.